David Robbins '16

 My math education, I think, was one of the main reasons I was selected for Pilot Training.
 In a competitive field of applicants, someone with an analytic background has a leg up in a very technical field.

+Over the past 21 years, the Air Force has given my family and me the opportunity to live in several different areas of the U.S., to include California, Ohio, Illinois, Colorado, Texas, and Alabama (in that order).
 Since graduating from SMC, I have earned a MS in Information Resource Management from the Air Force Institute of Technology in Ohio, and a MA in Counseling & Leadership from the University of Colorado at Colorado Springs.
+Most recently, I earned my PhD is Educational Leadership, Research and Policy from the University of Colorado at Colorado Springs.
+My research interests include leadership development, character development, coaching, and mentoring.

-The math program at SMC prepared me well for my graduate programs, as well as enhanced my analytical skills.
-While my current position does not include mathematics on a daily basis, the ability to solve problems and approach challenges from a strategic level has been invaluable throughout my military career.
+The math program at SMC prepared me well for each of my graduate programs, as well as enhanced my analytical skills.
+My current position involves conducting both quantitative and qualitative educational research and allows me to pull from my mathematics and liberal arts foundation.
+Furthermore, the ability to solve problems and approach challenges from a strategic level has been invaluable throughout my military career.

 Sister Lorraine Aucoin '91, pm